ONSdigital/ssdc-rm-docker-dev/README.md

 ### Java Healthcheck

-Since docker compose health checks are run inside the container, we need a method of checking service health that can run in our minimal alpine java JRE images.
+Since docker compose health checks are run inside the container, we need a method of checking service health that can run in our minimal alpine Java JRE images.
 To accomplish this, we have a small Java health check class which simply calls a http endpoint and succeeds if it gets a success status.
 This is compiled into a JAR, which is then mounted into the containers, so it can be executed by the JRE at container runtime.